Joel Lehtonen (footballer)

-Joel Andrei Sakarinpoika Lehtonen (born 29 November 1999) is a Finnish professional footballer who plays as a right back for Veikkausliiga club AC Oulu.
+Joel Andrei Sakarinpoika Lehtonen (born 29 November 1999) is a Finnish professional footballer who plays as a right back for Veikkausliiga club FC Lahti.

 Club career

 After advancing through the youth program of his hometown club FC Jazz, Lehtonen made his senior debut with the club's first team in third-tier Kakkonen in 2017.
 In 2019, he spent half of a season in Spain with CF Badalona, but returned to Jazz for the 2020 season.
 He left the club in early 2023.

 In January 2023, Lehtonen signed with Ekenäs IF (EIF) in second-tier Ykkönen.
 The team won the 2023 Ykkönen title and were promoted to top-tier Veikkausliiga.
 On 1 September 2024, Lehtonen scored his first Veikkausliiga goal for EIF, in a 1–1 home draw against SJK Seinäjoki.
 EIF were relegated back to the second tier, and Lehtonen left the club after the 2024 season.

 On 26 October, AC Oulu in Veikkausliiga announced the signing of Lehtonen on a one-year deal with a one-year option.